 The purpose of the Complement TCC Flexi reagents is to specifically detect the soluble terminal complement complex (TCC, also known as sTCC or sC5b-9)

 The Complement C4d Flexi reagents enables users to independently set up, customize and optimize a Complement C4d Flexi assay based on Svar Life Science’s Complement C4d assay

 The Calprotectin Flexi reagents enables users to independently set up, customize and optimize a Calprotectin Flexi assay based on Calpro’s Calprotectin assay

-Together with Gyros Protein Technologies, Svar Life Science has developed automated immunoassay for the specific detection of Complement C4d and Calprotectin in EDTA plasma samples using commercially available reagents.
+Together with Gyros Protein Technologies, Svar Life Science has developed automated immunoassay for the specific detection of Complement C4d & TCC and Calprotectin in EDTA plasma samples using commercially available reagents.

 New application noted have been developed for the Svar Flexi Solutions reagents to be used on the Gyrolab® automated platform from Gyros Protein Technologies.
 The assays are high performance nanoliter-scale sandwich immunoassays offering the following advantages:

 Using an affinity flow-through format, Gyrolab technology simplifies assay workflows by eliminating incubations and shortening run times.